 The Royal Tented Suite set in a private ‘encampment’ has its own spa, a heated outdoor pool and separate tents to dine and lounge in.
 A personal butler will ensure you have everything you need during your stay.
 Privacy, peace and comfort define this spacious and luxurious paradise.

 Six Luxury Tented Suites are on offer, each with their own private, open to the sky, plunge pool.
 Your blue ceramic tiled pool will be heated on request, and is gently lit by candlelight at night, perfect for a special romantic interlude.

-The Tented Suites, of which there are fourteen, are pitched on a base of soothing local Jaisalmer stone.
+The Luxury Tent, of which there are fourteen, are pitched on a base of soothing local Jaisalmer stone.
 Each has an outdoor veranda, a covered living room, and a large and spacious bedroom with an en suite bathroom, covering a floor area of over one thousand square feet.

 "The Serai is a minimalist wonder, restrained and refined..."

 All Relais & Châteaux properties across the world are unique and outstanding, reflecting the place, its people and their cultures.
 The Serai serves sumptuous local delicacies as well as delicious western repasts drawn from inherited recipes that pattern the daily changing menus, meticulously planned, to give you eclectic fare using fresh homegrown organic ingredients.
 You may choose to dine at the dining tent or anywhere on site, and we are always on hand to create an experience tailor–made to suit your particular desire, or mood.
 The Bar oozes comfort and beckons travellers to slip into the ample, deep set club–chairs, placed around plush accoutrements.
 The wonderful interiors are best enjoyed with cocktails or other refreshing concoctions..